17 Marketing Trends to Watch out for in 2017

 The future is mobile.
 Internet traffic is now coming more from mobile devices than desktops.
 If you’re not catering your content, ads and online experience to a mobile user, then you are missing a massive opportunity.
-And remember: It’s not just about “optimizing” for mobile; it’s also about making sure that piece of content gets integrated with a user’s lifestyle on the go.
+And remember: It’s not just about “optimising” for mobile; it’s also about making sure that piece of content gets integrated with a user’s lifestyle on the go.

-Personalization means segmenting your content to reach different types of audience members based on their preferences, habits, etc. The most common form of this strategy is through lists, where certain content gets sent to certain types of users based on which lists they’ve opted into.
-In a world of too much content and not enough time, personalization is a huge win for brands looking to earn the attention of their consumers.
+Personalisation means segmenting your content to reach different types of audience members based on their preferences, habits, etc. The most common form of this strategy is through lists, where certain content gets sent to certain types of users based on which lists they’ve opted into.
+In a world of too much content and not enough time, personalisation is a huge win for brands looking to earn the attention of their consumers.

 10. Native Advertising

 Viewers, followers and consumers are getting wise to the tricks of advertisers, and it’s becoming harder and harder to maintain their attention and earn their trust.
 Native advertising means integrating your advertising efforts into content that already provides value to readers and viewers.
 For this reason, it tends to be more effective.
 Look for ways to weave your products and offerings into a larger narrative, instead of just blasting people with ads.

 Why do the same thing over and over again when you can do it once and automate the rest?
 Automation is becoming extremely powerful (and popular) among marketers and businesses who are looking to scale and expand past trading hours.
 As apps such as Marketo and Hubspot become more intuitive and affordable, automation will become more common.

 One of the most effective ways to extend your story is to give it a feel-good element.
 Brands that partner with nonprofits or charities, or set up internal programs that “give back” in some way (TOMS shoes comes to mind) have a much stronger presence because their story resonates with the hearts of consumers.